PCNA Board of Directors - Bios

 Back to top

-Jerilyn Allen, RN, ScD, FAAN is, associate dean for research and M. Adelaide Nutting Professor at the Johns Hopkins University School of Nursing with joint appointments in the School of Medicine and Bloomberg School of Public health.
+Jerilyn Allen, RN, ScD, FAAN is M. Adelaide Nutting Professor at the Johns Hopkins University School of Nursing with joint appointments in the School of Medicine and Bloomberg School of Public health.
 Dr. Allen received a BSN from Pennsylvania State University, a Masters degree from the University of Maryland, and a Doctor of Science degree from Johns Hopkins University, Bloomberg School of Public Health.

 The contributions of Dr. Allen’s program of research to the understanding of cardiovascular risk factors, prevention, and lifestyle modification in persons with or at high risk for the development of cardiovascular disease is well-recognized and highly regarded in the field of cardiovascular nursing and medicine.
 She has developed and tested innovative intervention models to advance nursing care such as a program of home-based risk factor modification, a nurse case management system for the treatment of hyperlipidemia, and improving adherence to national guidelines in federally qualified community clinics to reduce total cardiovascular risk in urban under-served communities.